 - Antifreeze/ethylene glycol: Administration of ethanol as soon as possible in the event of antifreeze poisoning.

 - Zinc: Chelation therapy for cats who have lead or zinc poisoning.
 This medication combined to lead in the blood and is excreted out of the body via the urine.

 - Rodenticide: Vitamin K will be administered to cats who have ingested rat poison.
 Rodenticide works by blocking the synthesis of vitamin K which is needed by the body to make certain clotting factors.

 - Snail bait/insecticides: Atropine may be administered to cats who have ingested snail bait or organophosphates.
 This drug counteracts the effect of the toxin on your cat’s nervous system.

 - Snake or tick: Antivenom will be given to cats who have been bitten or stung by a venomous insect or animal (snake, tick).
 This life-saving product is obtained from the serum (the straw like portion of blood) of animals (commonly horses or sheep) who have been exposed to small doses of venom and have produced antibodies against the venom.

-- Acetaminophen: Vitamin C and/or N-acetylcysteine (NAC) may be given to cats who have ingested paracetamol (acetaminophen).
-These can assist with the detoxification and elimination of the toxin.
+- Acetaminophen: Vitamin C and N-acetylcysteine (NAC) can be given to cats who have ingested paracetamol (acetaminophen).
+This can assist with the detoxification and elimination of the toxin.

 - Ibuprofen: Medications to protect the lining of the stomach such as ranitidine, cimetidine or famotidine for cats who have ingested ibuprofen.